Georges Boulanger (violinist): Biography

+During the Nazi regime he remained in Germany, at the end of the war living in Mecklenburg, an area occupied by the Red Army.
+He is freed by American soldiers when they learn that he is the composer of the famous My Prayer.

 Boulanger lived in Germany from the early 1920s until 1948 when he moved to South America.
 He worked in Brazil then settled in Argentina for the rest of his days.
-He died in Olivos, Buenos Aires.
+He died in Olivos, Buenos Aires on June 3, 1958.